Collection: Shop By Scent Families

 3 floral perfumes bottled

-• The most popular perfume type, incorporates a wide palate: from soft narcissus, to heady jasmine.
+• This is the most popular perfume type, and it incorporates a wide palate: from soft narcissus, to heady jasmine.
 Some emit the scent of just one flower, from start to end, and these are the soliflores.
 More commonly, one flower is prominent, but with complementary companion flowers.
 Alternatively, a whole bouquet can open at once, or gradually unfold.
 Then there are the fruit/florals or even gourmand and woody scents that have a floral element: Ballure Allure has a rose and woody mix; Sheean has jasmine and rose in amongst the gourmand desserts.

 • Interpretation

-Any floral scent will be a perfumer’s interpretation of that flower, especially as not all plants produce an oil we can extract, (like lily or freesia).
-In which case we use a mass spectrometer to analyse the constituents and to get an approximation.
-In natural perfumery, we use the constituents to build a scent outline, then add our scent impression of the whole flower.
-A single essential oil, although made up of sometimes hundreds of compounds, would be very one dimensional if worn as a perfume.
+Any floral scent will be a perfumer’s interpretation of that flower, especially as not all plants produce an oil we can extract, (like lily, magnolia, sweetpea or freesia).
+In these cases we use a mass spectrometer to analyse the constituents, to get an approximation.
+In natural perfumery, we use the constituents to build a scent outline, then add our scent impression to fill out the whole flower.
+A single essential oil, although made up of sometimes hundreds of compounds, would be very one dimensional if worn as a perfume all day.

 Chypre & Fruit/Floral Families: